mattyza/matty-theme-quickswitch/readme.txt

 Tags: themes, theme-development, development, theme switching, admin-bar Requires at least: 3.2.1
 Tested up to: 3.3
-Stable tag: 1.0.0
+Stable tag: 1.1.0

-Quickly switch between themes via a menu in the WordPress admin bar.
+Quickly switch between themes via a menu in the WordPress Toolbar.

 == Description ==

 Matty Theme QuickSwitch makes it easy to activate a theme without needing to visit the "Appearance -> Themes" screen in the WordPress admin.

-A new menu in the WordPress admin bar lists all themes currently available on your website, with quick links to activate each individually.
+A new menu in the WordPress Toolbar lists all themes currently available on your website, with quick links to activate each individually.

 Theme QuickSwitch is particularly useful when developing or debugging WordPress themes, as it saves time in getting you to the place you need to be.